DENVER — An epic, slow-moving, 5-day November snowstorm will likely go down in Colorado's weather record books when it's finished this weekend.

 The first round of snow started flying around 5 p.m. on Election night and didn't stop until midday Thursday.
 Denver International Airport saw 38 out of 48 hours of nearly consecutive snowfall.
 And we're not done yet!
 The next round of heavy (and steady) snow rolls in Friday morning and lasts through midday Saturday.

-So far, the airport stacked up 8.4 inches of snow, the first official of the season.
+As of late Thursday night, the airport had stacked up 8.4 inches of snow, the first official of the season.
 This is just a taste of what's to come.
 We could easily double that amount by Saturday!

 The most impressive snowfall totals have been in Lincoln, Elbert and Washington counties where between 10 and 20 inches of snow has already fallen Thursday night.
 As the closed low inches northeast throughout the day on Friday, it'll allow more snowfall to stack up in that area especially along the Palmer Divide.